Sanjay1031/CapstoneProject/Design/DesignDoc.md

 _List the most important questions you have about your design, or things that you are still debating internally that you might like help working through._

 1. Can we search expenses by date?
-2. Would date need to be a string rather than a ZoneDateTime
+2. Would date need to be a string rather than a ZoneDateTime?
-3. Payments through this API is not in scope
+3. Would status need to be string rather than boolean?
 4. Does the budget model need more variables?